sudheer71/terraform/README.md

 # Additional Important Note about OUTPUTS when for_each used

+/*
+# Additional Important Note about OUTPUTS when for_each used
-- The [*] and .* operators are intended for use with lists only.
+1. The [*] and .* operators are intended for use with lists only.
-- Because this resource uses for_each rather than count, its value in other expressions is a toset or a map, not a list.
+2. Because this resource uses for_each rather than count, its value in other expressions is a toset or a map, not a list.
-- With that said, we can use Function "toset" and loop with "for" to get the output for a list
+3. With that said, we can use Function "toset" and loop with "for" to get the output for a list
-- For maps, we can directly use for loop to get the output and if we want to handle type conversion we can use "tomap" function too
+4. For maps, we can directly use for loop to get the output and if we want to handle type conversion we can use "tomap" function too */